 - At SEHK, a stock would have to consistently trade below HK$0.50 to be considered a penny stock by traders.
 It is not uncommon at all for the shares of large and well-established companies to trade below HK$4 at this exchange.

-- The stock market contains a large number of gambling related stocks.
+- The stock market contains a large number of gambling-related stocks.
 We found close to 30 different gambling related companies when we last checked.
-Among these you find large companies such as Galaxy, Melc, SJM, Success Universe Group, Macau Legend Development, Wynn Macau, Paradise Entertainment, MGM and Sands China.
-All these companies operates casinos in Macau.
-The stock market also contains a number of companies who operates online casinos.
+Among these, you find large companies such as Galaxy, Melc, SJM, Success Universe Group, Macau Legend Development, Wynn Macau, Paradise Entertainment, MGM and Sands China.
+All these companies operate casinos in Macau.
+The stock market also contains a number of companies who operate online casinos.
 One such example is New Silkroad Culturaltainment who operates Megaluck Casino.
 You can find other examples of casinos that caters to clients in Macau, Hong Kong, and other parts of Asia.

 Hang Seng Index

 One of the most well-known indices based on the Hong Kong Stock Market is the Hang Seng Index, a freefloat-adjusted market capitalization-weighted stock market index based on 50 companies listed and traded on the Hong Kong Stock Exchange.
 It is considered the main indicator of the overall market performance in Hong Kong, and its 50 constituent companies represent more than half of the total capitalization of the exchange.

 A company must be among those that comprise the top 90% of the total value of all ordinary shares on SEHK to even be considered for HSI inclusion.
 It must also be among those that comprise the top 90% of the total turnover at the exchange.
 Generally, only companies with a listing history of 24 months or more are considered, but exceptions can be made for newly listed large-cap stock that fulfills certain criteria regarding average MV rank.